Friday's high school football matchups, locations — and predictions

 Location: 350 W. Sahuarita Road, Sahuarita

-What to expect: Arguably the best team in the Class 3A South division against the only team without a win.
+What to expect: Arguably the best team in the 3A South against the only team without a win.
 Sahuarita won’t finish the season winless, but the Mustangs likely aren’t winning this week.
-Call it 49-28.
+Safford wins, 49-28.

 Catalina (1-3) at TOMBSTONE (2-2)